deeplearning4j/deeplearning4j/glossary.md

 ### <a name="loglikelihood">Log-Likelihood</a>
 Log likelihood is related to the statistical idea of the [likelihood function](https://en.wikipedia.org/wiki/Likelihood_function#Log-likelihood).
 Likelihood is a function of the parameters of a statistical model.
 "The probability of some observed outcomes given a set of parameter values is referred to as the [likelihood](https://www.princeton.edu/~achaney/tmve/wiki100k/docs/Likelihood_function.html) of the set of parameter values given the observed outcomes."

+### <a name="momentum">Momentum</a>
+Momentum also known as Nesterov’s momentum, influences the speed of learning.
+It causes the model to converge faster to a point of minimal error.
+Momentum adjusts the size of the next step, the weight update, based on the previous step’s gradient.
+That is, it takes the gradient’s history and multiplies it.
+Before each new step, a provisional gradient is calculated by taking partial derivatives from the model, and the hyperparameters are applied to it to produce a new gradient.
+Momentum influences the gradient your model uses for the next step.

 ### <a name="nonlineartransformfunction">Nonlinear Transform Function</a>
 A function that maps input on a nonlinear scale such as [sigmoid](http://en.wikipedia.org/wiki/Sigmoid_function) or [tanh](http://en.wikipedia.org/wiki/Hyperbolic_function).
 By definition, a nonlinear function's output is not directly proportional to its input.